Engagement with and support of the communities we live and work in is a priority at the Eclipx Group.

 Delivering books with Duffy Books

 FleetPartners in New Zealand, in conjunction with Mazda, has a longstanding partnership of 15 years with Duffy Books in Homes.
 Duffy Books (the Alan Duff Charitable Foundation) aims to increase literacy levels of children by providing free books to over 100,000 New Zealand children, three times a year.

 FleetPartners provides two Mazda Wagons free of charge to this charity to assist with the delivery of books across New Zealand.

 By partnering with the Clean Energy Finance Corporation (CEFC), we are increasing the uptake of low emissions vehicles to accelerate Australia’s transformation to a more competitive economy in a carbon constrained world.
-The $50 million funding structure has been established as part of Eclipx’s partnership with CEFC and provides corporate, government and not-for-profit fleet customers with access to discounted interest rates when choosing eligible lower emissions passenger and light commercial vehicles.
+The $50 million funding structure was established as part of Eclipx’s partnership with CEFC, and provides corporate, government and not-for-profit fleet customers with access to discounted interest rates when choosing eligible lower emissions passenger and light commercial vehicles.

 Our Right2Drive business has commenced supporting humanitarian refugees by providing casual employees with a view to creating a pathway to permanent employment.
-The business has provided support with vocational interpreters and agencies to ensure successful skill building and workplace integration.
+The business has provided support with language programs, vocational interpreters and agencies to http://www.right2drive.com.auensure successful skill building and workplace integration.